 Meanwhile PJ was going forward and getting cuter than ever, with red hair, an entourage of action figures, dolls and animals, an affinity for pink and black cars.
 Actually, he was Wren Redux, and everyone said so, even Wren, who relished in sharing with all his friends that PJ’s favorite words were “no” and “go away,” after which he would quip, “so we have that in common.”
 It was sort of an All About Eve situation, with Wren as Margo and PJ as Eve, and no attempts at rational thought on Wren’s part – that the child was not developed enough to be a threat, that they weren’t even in a Mankiewicz film – would shake the comparison.
 It was not that Wren disliked PJ.
 He didn’t.
 But he had a feeling the child was a little clone, some horrible replay, the moment when you see something about to fall and cannot form words of warning.

 On a Friday, Wren closed his parents’ front door and set his bags on the carpet.
 Like much of south Wisconsin, they would travel north for Independence Day, to a cabin which contained the best of Wren’s childhood memories.
 Most of the children from then were having children now and Wren would have to sleep on the couch.
-Everyone was very apologetic about it, but Wren assured them the couch was the single man’s bed.
+Everyone was very apologetic about it, but Wren assured them the couch was a single man’s bed.
 And it was in a room for living.

 Mother must have heard Wren close the door because she appeared from around a corner and with delighted eyes she stage whispered, “PJ discovered the dollhouse in Grandma’s basement.”
 Grandma had given it to Auntie, then Auntie had given it to Wren, and now it was being given to PJ.
 Wren followed mother to the dollhouse, which had been moved and placed onto two side tables, just at PJ’s height.
 She said he had circled it for hours, talking incessantly, putting the dolls in, taking them out; he was doing it now.
 Wren noticed the house was empty and remembered aloud: “there’s no furniture because it’s all in a box at my apartment.”
 PJ did not hear him.